 Western Australia is the largest state in Australia and takes up one-third of the whole country.
-With so much space to cover there’s an incredible array of diversity to explore across the state.
+However, with so much terrain to cover it’s not easy to find the best holiday destinations in Western Australia.

 From the rugged landscapes of the northwest to the greener pastures of the southwest and the incredible blues of the coastline, there are a lot of places to visit in Western Australia.

 In this article, we’ve asked some of our favourite travel bloggers to divulge their favourite holiday destination in Western Australia along with the best things to do in each place.

 Did we miss something?
 Let us know your favourite place to visit in West Australia in the comments below?

 Table of Contents

 Exmouth was my favourite stop during my road trip on the west coast of Australia.

 Between turquoise water beaches, orange sandy roads and magnificent natural parks, there is something for everyone in Exmouth.
 Do not miss the lighthouse at sunset and Cape Range National park, where is the magnificent Turquoise Bay beach, one of the most beautiful beaches in Australia.

 We went to Exmouth in summer (February) and if you like the heat, it’s perfect!
 If you prefer more appropriate weather for walks, I recommend going there in spring or autumn.

 There is almost always sunshine so you will not be disappointed on this side.
 Try to spot some emus, it’s not hard, when we were there they were walking on the beach and even in the streets!
 Such a special animal!